wilsonz/IoT/README.md

 # IoT
-# All those are based on @kevinwlu/iot: The Internet of Things(IoT)
+# All those are based on kevin's lecture of The Internet of Things(IoT)
-# ee629 17fall Stevens Institute of Technology
+# Stevens Institute of Technology